nicolasH/perlScripts/coordinates/README.md

 Caveats :

 - the extractor script only work for the 'Prevessin' pdf.
-- please don't press 'enter' on the webpage, click or activate 'locate'.
+- pressing 'enter' on the webpage will not do anything.
+Click or activate 'locate' instead.
-- no CSS yet.
-- it is really ugly.
+- still ugly.

 Used perl modules :
 CAM::PDF